 - Prepare for Any Weather.
 We’ve been at multiple festivals where it rained.
 If there’s a chance of rain, have a raincoat with you.
 This jacket is great for warmth and rain.

 - Check the Rules Ahead of Time.
 Each festival will have rules for what you can bring in.
 Don’t get caught bringing something that’s not allowed.

 - Get Tickets Early.
-The festivals we listed here are extremely popular and will sell out quickly.
+The festivals we listed here are extremely popular and will sell out quickly, a lot of times on the date the tickets go on sale.
 Sign up for newsletters to know when tickets go on sale.

 - Arrive Early.
 No matter how organized a festival is, it still takes a lot of time to park with all the crowds.

 - Check Back.
 Be sure to check their websites for the most up-to-date information multiple times in case anything about the festival changes.

 Are there any missing from our list of best festivals in the US?
 Which ones are you hoping to go to next?

 Did you enjoy this post?
 Pin it for later